1. Build a Core Recovery Team

 Diagnose Stakeholder Position

 Some stakeholders will support recovery and some will resist the actions that are needed.
 Diagnose their position to learn what barriers may be ahead or where help might be found.
-For example, the position of collective bargaining units can have a real impact on the recovery.
-If a bargaining unit is wholly unwilling to reconsider any form of restructuring of compensation, for example, it will have big impact on how recovery is approached.

 Also – particular attention should be paid to engagement of an organization’s employees.
 Employees need to fully understand the need for the recovery efforts and why decisions were made.
 Any necessary actions are likely going to have impacts on staff and will also likely need the support of employees to implement recommended actions as well.